Nunes comfortably beats Janz in high-profile congressional race

-Rep. Devin Nunes holds a comfortable lead over Democratic challenger Andrew Janz in the Valley’s premier race in the 2018 general election.
+Rep. Devin Nunes defeated Democratic challenger Andrew Janz in the Valley’s premier race in the 2018 general election.

 Janz’s election night party, held at The Falls Event Center in northwest Fresno, was packed to capacity Tuesday night.
 Despite the challenger’s deficit, loud music continued to thump as 400 people ate tacos, drank and continued to chat as election numbers rolled in.